ssokolow/quicktile/docs/commands.rst

 ``move-to-right``
 ^^^^^^^^^^^^^^^^^

-Move the active window to the right edge of the screen without altering its shape.
+Move the active window to the center of the right edge of the screen without altering its shape.

 .. image:: diagrams/png/move-to-right.png
    :alt: diagram